kubernetes/enhancements/keps/sig-node/5032-log-rotate-on-disk-pressure/README.md

 ## Summary

-Rotate containers logs when there is disk pressure on kubelet host.
+Clean and Rotate containers logs when there is disk pressure on kubelet host.

 ## Motivation

-- A lot of out kubelet hosts experienced Disk pressure as a certain set of pods was generating very high logs.
+- We manage kubernetes ecosystem at our organization.
+A lot of our kubelet hosts experienced Disk pressure as a certain set of pods was generating very high logs.
 The rate was around 3-4Gib in 15 minutes.
 We had containerLogMaxSize set to 200Mib and containerLogMaxFiles set to 6.
 But the .gz files were of size around 500-600Gib.
 We observed that container log rotation was slow for us.

 ### What would you like to be added?

-(https://github.com/kubernetes/kubernetes/blob/master/pkg/kubelet/logs/container_log_manager.go#L52-L60), responsible for log rotation and cleanup of log files of containers periodically, should also rotate logs of all containers that has exceeded the configured log retention quota in case of disk pressure on host.
+Log cleanup should be another form of eviction to make space like we do with Images and containers.

 ### Why is this needed?

 It often happens that the containers generating heavy log data have compressed log file with size exceeding the containerLogMaxSize limit set in kubelet config.